 Introduction

 Among cereals wheat (Triticum aestivum L.) is the most widely cultivated crops of the world and in India it is the second important crop after rice (Oryza sativa L.) in acreage and production.
 India is the 2nd largest producer of wheat in the world having area of 341.57 hectare with production of 93.90 million tonnes and productivity 3.37 tonns ha-1 (PIB, 2023).
 It has proved to be the most potent crop in breaking stagnation in food grain production.
 It is rather most important crop which has the potentiality to provide food security for all.
 In fact, it is increase in wheat production that led down the foundation of green revolution in India in general and Uttar Pradesh particular.
 In order to steep up food production in India at present, the best way is to explore possibilities of increasing and maintaining wheat productivity.
-Micronutrients have an important role in increasing in crop production in modern agriculture (Singh et al., 2021; Panhwaret al., 2011).
+Micronutrients have an important role in increasing the crop production in modern agriculture (Singh et al., 2021; Panhwaret al., 2011).
 At several places normal yield of crops could not be achieved despite, judicious application of NPK fertilizers due to micronutrients deficiency in the soil.
 In to come, the deficiency problem of micronutrients will go on intensifying because the land has to be cultivated more intensively to produce extra food to meet the requirement of bourgeoning population (Shukla et al., 2012).
 Hence, there is great need to have regular monitoring of micronutrient through soil and plant analysis for sustaining the crop productivity.

 Boron (B) is one of the seven essential micronutrients required for normal growth and development of plants.
 Currently B has emerged as second limiting micronutrient after zinc because the spectacular response have been, noticed on several crops e.g. the problem of non-setting of grains in spike of wheat, sparse flowering and fruiting in chickpea and other pulses crops (Muhammad et al., 2020).
 Browning and rotting of cauliflower curds, heart rot of sugar beet and premature fruit drop in litchi and coconut have been reported to be solved by its application (Takkar and Randhawa, 1978) resulting in appreciable enhancement in crop yields.
 Boron performs a number of important functions in plants.
 It is known to be required for proper development and differentiation of tissues particularly in growing tips.
 It enhances cell division and helps in the growth and germination of pollen grains and also the development of pollen tubes, facilitating fertilization in plants and seed formation.
 It also helps in sugar translocation by forming sugar borate complex which pass more rapidly through cell membrane than do free sugars (Prasad et al., 2014).
 Its inadequacy is often associated with sterility and malformation of reproductive organs.
-Keeping in view the above facts, the present study was carried out to investigate the effects of different levelof boron on growth and yield of wheat.
+Keeping in view the above facts, the present study was carried out to investigate the effects of different levels of boron on growth and yield of wheat.

 Material and Methods